6 Sources

 Copy Link

-OpenAI has released its Codex AI coding app for Windows, roughly a month after the macOS version launched.
-The native Windows desktop application lets developers coordinate multiple AI coding agents to work on programming tasks simultaneously, with support for GitHub repositories, automation features, and cross-platform session history syncing.
+OpenAI has released its Codex AI coding app for Windows, roughly a month after the macOS launch.
+The native Windows application lets developers coordinate multiple AI coding agents, automate bug testing, and connect to GitHub repositories.
+Available through the Microsoft Store, Codex works with ChatGPT Free, Go, Plus, and Pro subscriptions, though heavy usage can quickly consume token allowances.

-OpenAI has officially launched its Codex AI coding app for Windows users, approximately one month after releasing the macOS version in early February
+OpenAI has officially launched its Codex AI coding app for Windows, expanding access to developers using Microsoft's operating system roughly a month after releasing the macOS version

 1